Vietnam.vn - Nền tảng quảng bá Việt Nam

 The country's two smaller airlines, Israir and Arkia Airlines, will operate flights to help Israelis abroad return home.

 Several major cruise lines have made last-minute adjustments to planned stops in Israel.
 The Norwegian Jade canceled stops in Ashdod and Haifa on October 11 and 12, instead traveling to Türkiye before ending in Athens, Greece.
-Royal Caribbean announced the cancellation of two sailings set to depart from Haifa on the Rhapsody of the Seas.
+Royal Caribbean announced the cancellation of two sailings that were set to depart from Haifa on the Rhapsody of the Seas.
 Passengers who purchased those tours will receive refunds.
 Celestyal Cruises has suspended all port operations in Israel through the end of November.

 In 2019, Israel welcomed a record 4.7 million international visitors.
 In 2022, the country welcomed nearly 2.7 million tourists after Covid-19 restrictions were lifted.
 These visitors brought $4 billion to the country's economy.